A common perception of traveling folk is that they’re dirty hippies.

 Of note here perhaps would be that the Y is a widely varied organization, meaning each individual location is largely operated independently of the larger group.
 This often means that various programs, particularly in more depressed areas, will cater to a homeless population, transients and the like.
 If you’re not comfortable with hanging around homeless transients though, you might want to consider what you are, technically, as a full-time traveler.
 That is, you’re also homeless, even if by choice, and by nature transient.

 Campground Showers.
 Even if you can’t or don’t want to stay at a campground, plenty of them will provide you access to their showering facilities for a fee, typically $5 or less.
-If you’re really feeling cheap, you could even park your car up the road and hike into the campground, avoiding the entrance fee altogether and finding the shower as quickly as possible.
+If you’re really feeling cheap, you could even park your car up the road and hike into the campground, avoid the entrance fee altogether and find the shower as quickly as possible.
 Or just pay $5 to get clean, whatever your tendencies allow prevail.

 Couchsurfing.org.
 The main intent of this website is to hook travelers up with people who are willing to host them for a night or two.
 While primarily geared toward helping you find a place to sleep, you could certainly use the website’s process to meet someone who is willing to allow you to clean yourself up in their bathroom.
 Basically, you sign up for an account, which gives you access to finding people where you’re at who are willing to be hosts.
 The process typically goes something like this.